Drew Strotman: San Francisco Giants

 On November 10, 2022, the San Francisco Giants claimed Strotman off waivers from the Texas Rangers.
 On November 15, Strotman was designated for assignment by the Giants after they protected multiple prospects from the Rule 5 draft.
 On November 18, he was non-tendered and became a free agent.
 Strotman re-signed with the Giants on a minor league contract the next day.
 He spent the entire 2023 season with the Triple–A Sacramento River Cats, making 32 appearances (13 starts) and posting a 5–7 record and 6.47 ERA with 96 strikeouts across 97 1/3 innings pitched.
 Strotman elected free agency following the season on November 6, 2023.

 Houston Astros

 On January 29, 2024, Strotman signed a minor league contract with the Houston Astros.
 He made 29 appearances split between the Double–A Corpus Christi Hooks and Triple–A Sugar Land Space Cowboys, accumulating a combined 3.58 ERA with 43 strikeouts across 37 2/3 innings pitched.
 On July 22, Strotman was released by the Astros organization.

 San Francisco Giants (second sint)

 On July 31, 2024, Strotman signed a minor league contract with the San Francisco Giants.
 In 9 appearances for the Triple-A Sacramento River Cats, he logged a 4.61 ERA with 12 strikeouts across 13 2/3 innings pitched.
 Strotman elected free agency following the season on November 4.

 Tecolotes de los Dos Laredos

 On May 2, 2025, Strotman signed with the Tecolotes de los Dos Laredos of the Mexican League.
+Strotman made 20 appearances (including nine starts) for the Tecolotes, posting a 2-3 record and 5.63 ERA with 40 strikeouts over 56 innings of work.

+Conspiradores de Querétaro

+On February 9, 2026, Strotman and Anthony Vizcaya were traded to the Conspiradores de Querétaro of the Mexican League.